spacebarchat/docs/docs/contributing/reverse-engineering/voice/sfu.md

  ---------------------------------------------------------------------------
 ```

-The server then replies with a pseudo-STUN Binding Response, which contains the public ip address of the UDP client, and its port which was used in the UDP connection that sent the original request:
+The server then replies with a pseudo-STUN Binding Response, which contains the public IP address of the UDP client, and its port which was used in the UDP connection that sent the original request:
 ```
  ------------------------------------------------------------------------------------------------------------------------------------------
 | 2 byte (0x2) | 2 byte msg length (70) | 4 byte audio SSRC | 64 byte Null-terminated string containing IP address | 2 byte containing port |